Part of the America’s Entrepreneurs Special Report

 Boomers have proven to be prolific entrepreneurs because self-employment provides flexibility and a more gradual path toward retirement, according to a new paper from George Washington University’s Global Financial Literacy Excellence Center.
 But do older entrepreneurs have advantages as small business owners over younger entrepreneurs?

-To find out, and to get smart tips for business owners over 50 as well as wannabes, I recently interviewed David Deeds, the Schulze Professor of Entrepreneurship at the Schulze School of Entrepreneurship of the University of St. Thomas in Minneapolis.
+To find out, and to get smart tips for business owners over 50 as well as wannabes, I interviewed David Deeds, the Schulze Professor of Entrepreneurship at the Schulze School of Entrepreneurship of the University of St. Thomas in Minneapolis.

 Deeds, the former co-founder and president of LightSpeed, is also editor-in-chief of EIX, the Entrepreneur & Innovation Exchange, a social-media learning platform designed to improve the success rate of new business ventures.
 (EIX, which features articles by noted entrepreneurship professors and videos about entrepreneurship, is funded by the Schulze Family Foundation.
 That foundation sponsors Next Avenue’s new America’s Entrepreneurs Special Report; I hope you’ll check it out.)